alchemical-lich/alchemical-lich.github.io/_posts/2024-8-26-HRE-Campaign.md

 - They also learn the Archbishop is a gourmand, having fine foods and wine delivered every day to the keep.

-- They overhear on the streets that Vicar Gormstead is likely to succeed the Archbishop.
+- They overhear on the streets that Vicar Gomstead is likely to succeed the Archbishop.